Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 The Overlapping AMR data file is an AMR Guaussian Pulse source with two levels (0 and 1), describing one Point Data, several Cell Data and a Field Data.
-Actual `Data` are not displayed for readibility.
+Actual `Data` are not displayed for readability.

 ```
 GROUP "/" {